SlashDashAndCash/op5_manage/README.md

 # op5_manage

 - Create, modify or remove hosts and services.
-Either from all your Chef nodes or from a single host.
 - Schedule downtimes for host objects.
 - Sophisticated caching to perform as less Api requests as possible.
 - Chef Vault support for securing op5 credentials.